Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "The people who you killed and wounded were not the only victims," he said.

-"All those in the vicinity… and the Muslim community have suffered deeply.
+"All those in the vicinity … and the Muslim community have suffered deeply.

 "People witnessed scenes they should have not experienced."